Published on 06-Aug-2025

 2. Surface Preparation Requirement

 UT needs a clean and smooth surface to facilitate proper propagation of sound waves.
 Waves can be scattered by rust, scale, or rough surfaces and cause lack of precision.
 An air gap should be removed by using a couplant, an addition to the preparation procedure.
-Cleaning of large pieces of equipment such as pipelines is time consuming and labor intensive within the field which increases cost of inspection.
+Cleaning of large pieces of equipment, such as pipelines, is time-consuming and labor-intensive within the field which increases cost of inspection.

 3. Lack of Performance on some Substances